peterkhe1999/CheatSheet/OSEP/README.md

 # Antivirus Evasion

-Zero out the byte at offset 18867 of the executable, and write the modified executable to a new file
+Zero out the byte at offset `18867` of the executable, and write the modified executable to a new file:

 ```pwsh
 $bytes  = [System.IO.File]::ReadAllBytes("C:\Tools\met.exe")